LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/types-of-relationships.rst

 .. admonition:: Examples

-   The following pairs of things generally have one-to-many relationships:
+   Many-to-one relationships are simply the opposite direction of one-to-many.
+Therefore, each of the following pairs has a many-to-one relationship.

    #.
-Birth dates / people
+People / birth dates
    #.
-U.S. Senators / states
+U.S. Representatives / states
-   #.
-Model numbers / iPhones
+   #. iPhones / model numbers

 Many-to-Many